SAP-samples/xsa-cap-migration-using-basextn/DataMigration.md

 9. Click on the finish button.

+10. Once the finish button is clicked, the content of the DataMigration.sql file in your project is executed and the pop-up message, "Data migration Configuration completed successfully" appears.

-After completing the above steps, proceed with the Self Service Migration tool to migrate your SAP HANA database to SAP HANA Cloud.
+After completing the above steps, proceed with the Self Service Migration tool to migrate your data from SAP HANA database to SAP HANA Cloud.
 Use the Data Migration User created in Step 3 to start the migration process.

 ## For more details, refer to the official documentation: